Quansight/pnumpy/doc/source/index.rst

-.. fast_numpy_loops documentation master file, created by sphinx-quickstart on Thu Oct 22 12:01:26 2020.
+.. accelerated_numpy documentation master file, created by sphinx-quickstart on Thu Oct 22 12:01:26 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to fast_numpy_loops's documentation!
+Welcome to accelerated_numpy's documentation!
 ============================================

 .. toctree::